rsdoiel/bookslist/README.md

-# newbookslist
+# bookslist

 ## Overview

-A perl module and related scripts for generating various webpages and RSS feeds from exported EPrints data.
+A perl module and related scripts for generating various webpages and RSS feeds from exported library data.